 Outcomes involve some level of change related to knowledge, attitudes, capacity, opinions, behavior or social/environmental condition that results, at least in part, from the work of the grantee.
-For example, outcomes could describe changes in public opinion, student performance, or school quality.
+For example, outcomes could describe changes in public opinion, public policy, or quality of life.
 Outcomes are by their nature outside of a grantee's control because they are focused on the impact of the work, not the execution.
 Example questions that might help you develop outcomes include: